Skip to content

 Dog drooling while reading content on laptop

-TL;DR: Remote Server Administration Tools (RSAT) let IT administrators manage Windows Server roles like Active Directory, DNS, and Group Policy from a Windows workstation instead of logging directly into servers.
-On Windows 10 (1809+) and Windows 11, RSAT is built into the OS and can be installed through Settings > Apps > Optional features or with PowerShell commands.
-Older systems like Windows 8.1 require downloading the RSAT package manually.
+TL;DR: Remote Server Administration Tools (RSAT) let IT pros manage Windows Server roles from a Windows workstation.
+This guide shows how to install RSAT on Windows 11, Windows 10 version 1809 or later, and older systems that still require a standalone Microsoft download.
+On Windows 10 (1809+) and Windows 11, RSAT is built into the OS and can be installed through optional features or with PowerShell commands.

 Remote Server Administration Tools (RSAT) let IT pros manage Windows Server roles remotely without logging in to each server.
 RSAT installation differs by Windows version.
 This guide explains how to install RSAT on Windows 11, Windows 10, and older systems like Windows 8.1.